Seb-Park/Pokedex-Mobile/mobile_pokedex/README.md

 # mobile_pokedex

-A mobile Pokédex for you phone.
+A mobile Pokedex for all 151 Kanto critters.

 ## Getting Started